-Note: This page only accepts retail license keys which you get only when purchasing a full boxed copy of Windows 7.
-If your computer is pre-built from a manufacturer such as Lenovo, Dell or HP, your key will be of the OEM type which cannot be used.
+Note: This page only accepts retail license keys, which you get only when purchasing a full boxed copy.
+If your computer is pre-built from a manufacturer such as Lenovo, Dell, or HP, your key will be of the OEM type, which cannot be used.

 Actually, the original Windows 7 ISO file is bootable.
 Sometimes it is difficult for us to avoid some problems.
 For example, downloading the non-bootable Windows 7 ISO file.
 Many users ask us how to solve this problem.
 Here we show you how to create Windows 7 bootable iso file with WinISO.

 - Download WinISO for free

 - Launch the installable file and proceed with the installation.